2014 thru 2018

 New construction will involve the demolition of existing building components and Hazardous Materials Mitigation.
 Once demolition is complete a complimentary yet modernized building addition will be constructed.
-The addition will include a lower level Liberal Arts theater to encourage theater and the cultural arts, and a First floor reception/circulation area that will be designed with the latest RFID systems to enhance the flow of library patrons through the Library, guiding them from the expansive historical columns and capitols at the West entrance café style patio to the East addition and reading room overlooking the back yard commons.
-A Second floor will provide space for the fiction and nonfiction collections, and library services, offices and conference areas.
-The third floor (Conservatory Level) will consist of study and research areas with a living roof component to facilitate lighting throughout the lower floors and reduce building forced air mechanical and HVAC equipment costs to close the gap between traditional building energy systems and net zero building energy systems.
+The addition will include a lower level Liberal Arts theater to encourage theater and the cultural arts, and a First floor reception/circulation area that will be designed with the latest RFID systems to enhance the flow of library patrons through the Library, guiding them from the expansive historical columns and capitols at the West entrance café style patio to the East addition and reading room overlooking the back yard urban forest area.
+The Second floor provides space for the fiction and nonfiction collections, and library services, offices and conference areas.
+The third floor (Conservatory Level) consists of study and research areas with a living roof component to facilitate lighting throughout the lower floors and reduce building forced air mechanical and HVAC equipment costs to close the gap between traditional building energy systems and net zero building energy systems.

-The existing floor area at approximately 11,000 s.f. including the basement will be renovated and/or re-built to approximately 30,000 s.f. with additional green areas and common areas around the exterior of the building to enhance library Patrons experience.
-All electrical and air-conditioning services are integrated into the perimeter shelving system at each floor.
+The existing floor area at approximately 11,000 s.f. including the basement was renovated and/or re-built to approximately 30,000 s.f. with additional green areas and common areas around the exterior of the building to enhance library Patrons experience.
+All electrical and air-conditioning services are integrated into the building management system (BMS) at each floor.
 All floors are radiant heat, including the roof level conservatory.
 The roof patio has a snow melt system under the Pennsylvania flagstone area.
 All HVAC is performed by Variable Refrigerant Flow (VRF) units concealed discreetly in the ceilings all systems are integrated into the BMS.

 There are few such structures as well conceived, designed and constructed as the Coyle Free Library in Chambersburg, Pennsylvania.